miqqie/ELT-Project/3_data_transformation.md

 Besides the original data fields, various new data fields were created to facilitate data analysis later.
 i) dim_delivery_milestones
 4 new fields calculating the difference in the number of days between important delivery milestones were also created.
 In addition, a binary variable ("Y"/"N") was also created for easy identification of later-than-expected deliveries.

+### ii) dim_order_details

+Besides obtaining the original data fields by joining the raw tables, we also created a few new data fields that sum **certain data by order** (e.g. number of items per order).